jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 They relight the chimney candle one more time, each placing the iron rods into the flames.

-Three notebooks fill with observations.
+A bookshelf fills with notepads of observations.

 ### Extinction Event